The Gaskell Society

 Francis Holland School 39 Graham Terrace, London, United Kingdom

 Carolyn Lambert is the Gaskell Society’s Letters Recorder, responsible for hunting down and investigating new Gaskell letters.
-Her talk will cover academic theories of letter-writing; letters in Gaskell’s fiction and the wit and wisdom of Elizabeth Gaskell, according to Carolyn: “one of the best letter writers of the nineteenth-century: gossipy, acerbic and endlessly entertaining” The […]
+Her talk will cover academic theories of letter-writing; letters in Gaskell’s fiction and […]

 Manchester Meeting – Rooms with a View